ublue-os/ucore/README.md

   | jq -r '.manifests[] | select(.platform.os == "linux" and .platform.architecture == "amd64") | .digest'
 ```

-Then discover the SPDX SBOM attached to the platform image digest:
+Then discover the SPDX SBOM attached to that image digest:

 ```bash
 oras discover \